congthanhng/Expansion-Tile-Group/README.md

 With this package, just set `isHasTrailing` is `false`, the `trailing` will be removed completely, like: area, arrow icon.

+### Force behavior
+You can force the behavior of an `ExpansionTileItem` to expand or NOT.
+It's very helpful when you want to prohibit expansion until a task is completed.
+Just setting it with `isEnableExpanded` parameter.

+Notice: When you wrap items with `ExpansionTileGroup`, `isEnableExpanded` will be not worked perfectly, because all the children in `ExpansionTileGroup` are automatically created a `key`, so it will not change the value of `isEnableExpanded` when you rebuild the page.

 ## Parameters

 ### ExpansionTileGroup